-The entire coding sequences (exons plus 20 bp upstream and 20 bp downstream of each coding exon) of the targeted genes are captured, sequenced using NGS, and aligned to the human reference genome.
-A minimum NGS coverage of 20X for all coding exons is achieved.
-Copy Number variation is assessed by coverage depth within the targeted regions compared to a normalized set of controls.
+All coding exons (plus 15 bp upstream and downstream of each coding exon) of the targeted gene(s) are captured, sequenced using NGS and aligned to the human reference genome.
+A minimum NGS coverage of 20X is achieved for all coding exons +/- 5 bp, and a minimum coverage of 10X an additional 10 bp from +/- 6 bp through +/- 15 bp.
+A minimum coverage of 10X is achieved for all clinically significant promoter regions.
+Regions which do not meet these coverage metrics are filled with targeted Sanger Sequencing.
+Variants in the targeted regions that are of potential clinical significance, based on the ACMG guidelines for interpretation of sequence variants (PMID: 25741868), will be reported.
+Copy number variation is assessed by coverage depth within the targeted regions compared to a normalized reference file.
 Copy number variants within the targeted regions that are of potential clinical significance will also be reported.
 In addition to NGS, Sanger sequencing is used to amplify and sequence MLH1 and MSH2 promoter regions and PMS2 to avoid known pseudogene regions.
-All reported variants of potential clinical significance will be confirmed by a different technology or platform.
+All reported variants of potential clinical significance not meeting the sequencing quality criteria will be confirmed by a different technology.

 Targeted NGS MLH1, MSH2, MSH6, and PMS2 sequencing and deletion/duplication analysis is used for the detection of germline pathogenic variants in patients at increased risk for hereditary colorectal cancer and cancers of the endometrium, stomach, ovary, small bowel, hepatobiliary tract, urinary tract, brain, and skin.
 Not all individuals with pathogenic MLH1, MSH2, MSH6, or PMS2 variants will have hereditary colorectal cancer.
 Patients with such pathogenic variants face an estimated 52-82% for colorectal cancer; 25-60% for endometrial cancer in women; 6-13% for gastric cancer; and 4-12% for ovarian cancer.
 Other types of cancers have also been reported in individuals with pathogenic MLH1, MSH2, MSH6, or PMS2 variants (https://www.ncbi.nlm.nih.gov/books/NBK1211/).